the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-techissues.md

 Here are some recommendations to prepare your project for addressing technical issues that your team or community members can most likely face.

+## Choose tools that enable collaboration

+When writing up research either of the final report or for sharing preliminary findings, there should be a conscious decision about what software you are using to write out your result.
+This decision affects how collaboration will look like in your project.
+To avoid any potential barriers to collaboration, take the following aspects into considerations:
+* **Availability of software**: Ensure that all of the collaborators have access to the software and platform you are using, for example, paid subscription or licence to use proprietary software.
+* **Technical skills**: Ensure that all of the collaborators are comfortable using the software, for example, they are confident to edit a file written in a programming or mark-up language.

+Context-specific issues may appear depending on the roles and responsibilities shared within a team.
+Therefore, potential solutions can be planned to address these issues including providing short tutorials (see the next point).
+Being aware of the potential barriers that the software we use may create can lead to choosing tools and solution that works for all our collaborators.

 ## Provide short and concise tutorials

 In most of the research projects, we work on what is urgent right now, which might mean that we may overlook what is important in the long term.